teiniker/teiniker-lectures-arduino/advanced/can-bus/README.md

 7. **End of Frame (EOF)**
     * A sequence of 7 recessive bits indicating the end of a frame.

+A sequence of 3 recessive bits (**Intermission**) followed by bus idle time.
+This allows for a brief pause between frames, ensuring that nodes have time to process the received frame and prepare for the next one.

 The design of the CAN bus frame, with its detailed structure, ensures efficient use of the network bandwidth, minimizes collision potential through priority-based